thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Key Usage

-{{!RFC5280}} defines the key usage field as follows: "The key usage extension defines the purpose (e.g., encipherment, signature, certificate signing) of the key contained in the certificate."
+{{Section 4.2.1.3 of !RFC5280}} defines the key usage field as follows: "The key usage extension defines the purpose (e.g., encipherment, signature, certificate signing) of the key contained in the certificate."